Shapes, Surfaces & Size

-- These implants do require a special technique with which the surgeon may not be familiar or unwilling to learn.
+- These implants do require fine differences in technique with which the surgeon may not be familiar or is unwilling to learn.

-- In the current era of cut-price cosmetic surgery, some clinics continue to use cheaper implants to keep the total cost low and appear more attractive on price.
+- In the current era of cut-price cosmetic surgery, some clinics continue to use cheaper implants to keep the total cost low and appear more attractive on price to prospective patients .

-How you would you feel if your smooth or textured implants developed Capsular Contracture, or moved out of position, requiring repeat surgery at considerable additional cost and your surgeon had not even offered you the choice of Polyurethane Foam-Covered Implants which may have prevented the complication.
+However, how would you feel if your Smooth or Textured Implants developed Capsular Contracture, or they moved out of position, requiring repeat surgery at considerable additional costs and your Surgeon had not even offered you the choice of Polyurethane Foam-Covered Implants which may have prevented the complication?

-Accordingly, if you find that the surgeon you are seeing does not offer these implants as a choice, or has limited experience in their use, you owe it to yourself to seek a second opinion from one that does
+Accordingly, if you find that the surgeon you are seeing does not offer these implants as a choice, or tries to dissuade you from considering them, or has limited experience in their use, you owe it to yourself to seek a second opinion from a Surgeon experienced in their use.

 The final choice as to size of implant should be entirely yours.
 By all means, listen to your surgeon’s recommendations but don’t allow him/her to make the final choice for you.
 Instead, choose the size that you feel gives you the ‘look’ you want and not what you think others may like.

-Based on detailed chest and breast measurements, your surgeon at Breast Excellence will hand you all the various implant shapes and sizes that suit your measurements and have you insert them one at a time into a ‘crop-top’ to visualise in front of a mirror the degree of correction each can give you.
+Based on many chest and breast measurements, Dr Mayson will hand you all the various implant shapes and sizes that suit your measurements and have you insert them one at a time into a ‘crop-top’ to see in a mirror the degree of correction each can give you.
 This is by far the most reliable way to choose the size and shape of implant that will best deliver the ‘look’ you’re after.

-Most importantly, although we’ll insert whichever size you want – provided, of course, it’s surgically possible – we always recommend you choose a size that is in proportion with your overall figure and makes you look ‘great but not fake’.
+Most importantly, however, although we’ll insert whichever size YOU want – provided, of course, it’s surgically possible – we always recommend you choose a size that is in proportion with your overall figure and makes you look ‘great but not fake’.